Military career of Muhammad: Statistics

 The number of all casualties on all sides, in all the battles of Muhammad, is approximately 1,000.
 A contemporary Islamic scholar, Maulana Wahiduddin Khan, says that "during the 23-years in which this revolution was completed, 80 military expeditions took place.
 Fewer than 20 expeditions actually involved any fighting.
 259 Muslims and 759 non-Muslims died in these battles – a total of 1018 dead."
 Most of those killed were men from the Banu Qurayza tribe after they surrendered to a siege as an aftermath of the Invasion of Banu Qurayza.

 Legacy

 Javed Ahmed Ghamidi writes in Mizan that there are certain directives of the Qur’an pertaining to war which were specific only to Muhammad against divinely-specified peoples of his times (the polytheists and the Israelites and Nazarites of Arabia and some other Jews, Christians, et al.) as a form of divine punishment—for they had persistently denied the truth of Muhammad's mission even after it had been made conclusively evident to them by Allah through Muhammad, and asked the polytheists of Arabia for submission to Islam as a condition for exoneration and the others for jizya and submission to the political authority of the Muslims for military protection as the dhimmis of the Muslims.
 Therefore, after Muhammad and his companions, there is no concept in Islam obliging Muslims to wage war for propagation or implementation of Islam, hence now, the only valid reason for war is to end oppression when all other measures have failed.
 Though, up until the last 50 years, Jihad was seen mostly as an offensive military action to spread Islam's domain.
 (Jihad without Apologetics.
 Christopher J van der Krogt, Islam and Christian-Muslim Relations, vol. 21, no. 2, April 2010, pp. 127–142).

+Offensive Jihad (Jihad al-Talab) is traditionally classified as a communal duty (Fard Kifayah) by the majority of classical Islamic jurists.
+Within traditional jurisprudence, some scholars argue that once a legal consensus (ijma) is established on the nature of this duty, it cannot be superseded by the opinions of later generations.

+Jurisprudential views of the four madhabs

+While there is a general consensus that Jihad al-Talab is a communal obligation, the four primary Sunni schools of law provide specific nuances regarding its implementation: